-Ovechkin returns, scores OT winner as Capitals beat Bruins
+Ovechkin returns, scores in OT as Capitals beat Bruins

 While Ovechkin and defenseman Dmitry Orlov were removed from the NHL’s COVID-19 protocol list Saturday, center Evgeny Kuznetsov and goaltender Ilya Samsonov remained on it.
 Orlov skated with the team but missed a fifth consecutive game.

-Coach Peter Laviolette did not have an update on when Kuznetsov or Samsonov might be cleared to skate or play.
+Laviolette did not have an update on when Kuznetsov or Samsonov might be cleared to skate or play.

 UP NEXT

-These teams face off again Monday night for the second of eight meetings this season.
+The teams face off again Monday night for the second of eight meetings this season.

 More AP NHL coverage: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports